pluteski/speech-to-text/blog/content/thinkific_blog1.md

 The wiki is a great place to provide visuals that allow readers to quickly get a sense of what your project does.
 [Figure 1](https://github.com/pluteski/first2017mp/raw/master/images/stage3_paths_ne.png)
 and [Figure 2](https://github.com/pluteski/first2017mp/raw/master/images/stage2_fleur_de_lis.png)
-are two of the most visually appealing visualizations that give the reader an idea at a glance of what is being done and how, and draw the reader in to learn more.
+are two of the more visually appealing visualizations from this project.
+They give the reader an idea at a glance of what is being done and how, and draw the reader in to learn more.

 <p align="center">
 <img src="https://github.com/pluteski/first2017mp/raw/master/images/stage2_fleur_de_lis.png" alt="Fleur-de-lis search pattern (copyright Mark E Plutowski)" width="300px"/>